What is Pre-shipment Inspection?

 This step is taken to ensure that any corrections that need to be taken before the products are finally shipped are taken.
-This inspection is done according to the Acceptability Quality Limits (AQL) standards or the requirements of the customers.
+This inspection is Pre-shipment Inspection Agency in India according to the Acceptability Quality Limits (AQL) standards or the requirements of the customers.

 Important steps of the Pre-shipment Inspection.

 The important steps of the Pre-shipment Inspection are as follows:

 2) Sign compliance documents before the Pre-shipment Inspection is carried out

 4) Conduct random Inspection

 9) Sealing of carton.